hsajjad/nmt-repr-analysis/README.md

 * `cl_save`: Path to folder where experiment will be saved
 * `cl_pred_file`: Prefix to save prediction files (should be base name, not full path)

+Option arguments in case model is trained using BPE:
+* `cl_bpe`: Flag for BPE.
+Word features consists of an average of its' subword units
+* `cl_lsw`: Instead of average, take the last subword unit's vector as feature

 Files with labels and sentences (`cl_train/val/test_lbl/source_file`) should have one sentence per line.

 For more options, see `src/s2sa/beam.lua`